Building and Hosting a Hexo Site with Cloudflare Pages

 cloudflare-pages-entrance

-Creating a new project, the project’s name defaults to your subdomain.
-If there’s a conflict, it will automatically generate some suffixes for you, so if you have a favorite domain name, you’d better grab it early.
-But I don’t pay much attention to these, as they will all be redirected using CNAME anyway 😂.
+Create a new project, the project name defaults to your subdomain.
+If there is a conflict, the domain will automatically generate some suffixes for you.
+So if you like a domain, you have to grab it early.
+But I don’t care about these, as I will do CNAME redirection anyway 😂.

-For example, my project name is “chengxiaobai,” and the subdomain defaults to “chengxiaobai.pages.dev.”
-If “chengxiaobai” is already taken, the subdomain might become “chengxiaobai-xxx.pages.dev.”
+For example, my project name is: chengxiaobai, the subdomain default is: chengxiaobai.pages.dev.
+If chengxiaobai is taken, the subdomain might be: chengxiaobai-xxx.pages.dev.

-PS: According to convention, here we treat pages.dev as a top-level domain.
+PS: Following the convention, here pages.dev is treated as the top-level domain

 cloudflare-pages-github-config

-Once authorized, you can select the corresponding repository on Cloudflare Pages.
-By default, it’s the main branch, but you can customize it.
+After authorization, you can choose the corresponding repository on Cloudflare Pages, the default is the main branch, and you can customize the branch selection.

 cloudflare-pages-repositories-config

 The next step is to choose the specific build tool or framework.
-Click here to see the current supported list.
-Common ones like Hugo, Jekyll, Next.js, and Vue are all supported, and the configuration options support custom build commands, so you can configure different build commands to achieve custom builds.
+Click here to see the current support list, common ones like Hugo, Jekyll, Next.js, Vue, etc., are supported.
+The configuration options also support custom build commands, so you can directly configure different build commands for custom builds.

 cloudflare-pages-deploy-config